nickdesaulniers/bf_interpreter_jit_compiler/README.md

 #Interpreter, Compiler, JIT
-This repo contains three programs used in my __pending__ blog post; an interpreter, a compiler, and a Just In Time (JIT) compiler for the brainfuck language.
+This repo contains three programs used in my [blog post](https://nickdesaulniers.github.io/blog/2015/05/25/interpreter-compiler-jit/); an interpreter, a compiler, and a Just In Time (JIT) compiler for the brainfuck language.
 It's meant to show how similar these techniques are.

 ###Portability
 While all three are written in C, only the interpreter should be portable, even to emscripten.
 The compiler and JIT is highly dependant on the x64 Instruction Set Architecture (ISA), and Linux/OSX style calling convention.
 The assembler is made for OSX, but you can probably just link using GCC/Clang on Linux.